-The domestic dredging market was solid in 2019.
-We expect this trend to continue for the coming years as the market continues to be driven by the large-scale port deepening projects along the East and Gulf coasts, as well as coastal protection projects, including the renourishment of coastal beaches that have been damaged after the major hurricane events of the past three years.
-We expect to see the continuation of large port deepening projects in Charleston, Jacksonville and Corpus Christi throughout 2020 with additional project phases to be bid.
-A few opportunities that we see in the future include new port deepening projects, that are in various stages of planning, such as the ports of Mobile, Everglades and Freeport.
+The domestic dredging market remained strong in 2020 despite the pandemic.
+We expect this trend to continue for the coming years as the market continues to be driven by projects for the U.S. Army Corps of Engineers, which include the large-scale port deepening projects along the East and Gulf coasts, as well as coastal protection projects, including the renourishment of coastal beaches that have been damaged after the major hurricane events of the past few years.
+In September, Great Lakes was awarded a \$105 million contract on the Jacksonville Harbor Construction Dredging Project.
+We expect to see the continuation of port deepenings coming to bid similar to Jacksonville in the ports of Houston, Boston, Norfolk, Port Everglades, Corpus Christi and Mobile in the upcoming year.
+The market continues to improve for private clients, in particular in the energy industry, LNG and offshore wind.
+Late in 2020, we were pleased to announce the signing of the largest contract in Great Lakes' history for the Brownsville LNG project.